Mesen-ka

 Mesen-ka (also read as Mesenka) was an ancient Egyptian prince living during the late 2nd Dynasty or at the beginning of the 3rd Dynasty.
-It is disputed as to who was the king (pharaoh) that reigned during Mesen-ka's time of officeship.
+It is disputed as to who was the king (pharaoh) who reigned during Mesen-ka's time of officeship.

 Identity

 Mesen-ka is attested by two stone bowl inscriptions only.
 These were found in the underground storages beneath the Southern Gallery within the Pyramid of Djoser at Saqqara.

 Titles

 As a prince, Mesen-ka bore the princely title: